rowtype-yoga/ry-starter-spa/README.md

 ```

 # 👟 Running
-To run the bundle simply open the file `./dist/index.html` in your favourite browser.
+To run the bundle open the file `./dist/index.html` in your favourite browser.